DocsterDev/energybox-coding-challenge/README.md

 ### User Stories:

-- As a user I'd like to query for all the existing sensors.
+- As a user I'd like to query for all the existing sensors. - Done

-- As a user I'd like to query for all gateways
+- As a user I'd like to query for all gateways - Done

-- As a user I'd like to query all sensors assigned to an existing gateway
+- As a user I'd like to query all sensors assigned to an existing gateway - Done

-- As a user I'd like to create a new sensor
+- As a user I'd like to create a new sensor - Done

-- As a user I'd like to create a new gateway
+- As a user I'd like to create a new gateway - Done

-- As a user I'd like to assign a sensor to a given gateway.
+- As a user I'd like to assign a sensor to a given gateway. - Done

-- As a user I'd like to query for sensors of a certain type.
+- As a user I'd like to query for sensors of a certain type. - Done

-- As a user I'd like to query for a gateway that has electrical sensors assigned to it.
+- As a user I'd like to query for a gateway that has electrical sensors assigned to it. - Done

 Bonus: